 PAUL: Molong, I love how you really have broken out of a meetings-based paradigm.
 Where you live you’ve been able to make things happen organically better than anyone I know.

 MOLONG: Of course there are many expressions of meetings.
 Some friends live far from each other.
 So what does that look like?
 For us the key is do a lot of meeting-up, without thinking in terms of a schedule.
 You know families don’t do “meetings” but they meet a lot, don’t they!

 So questions about spiritual growth become normal – family questions first – because we are a family-based church, not a church-based family.

-We know the names of our children and spouses – where people are, what they do etc. We may not know our birthdays and middle names but surely we know each other.
+We know the names of our children and spouses – where people are, what they do etc. We may not know everyone’s birthdays and middle names but we sure know each other.